 We now present two examples where the axion field couples with the SM gauge fields.
 Our first example will be the original Peccei and Quinn scenario in which the axion is the pseudo-scalar component of a Two Higgs Doublet Model (2HDM).
-Our second application will be to consider the so-called DFSZ axion model [13, 14].
+Our second application will be to consider the so-called DFSZ axion model [20, 21].
 To illustrate the results and properties discussed in the previous sections, we will integrate out only one generation of quarks, let us say $(u \ d)$.
 This computation was performed in Ref.
-[10] by Feynman diagram technique, accompanied by Pauli-Villars regularisation.
+[17] by Feynman diagram technique accompanied with Pauli-Villars regularization.
 We will recover some of its results by using the functional method for one-loop matching.